wgthomas/roo-code-memory-bank-mcp-server/README.md

 4. Appending entries (`append_memory_bank_entry`) as decisions are made or progress occurs.

 The `memory-bank/` directory will be created in the same directory where the server process is started (which should be the root of this project directory when launched via the MCP client configuration).

+### Custom instructions

+Set these instructions inside Roo

+You must use MCPs where needed

+I have a specific MCP flow:

+Use context7 to find any relevant documentation pieces you will need for this process, ensure to feed any relevant knoweldege to any relevant subtasks - use context7 at all times to do research on important documentation if you're unsure of something
+Use google maps mcp in order to search for <niche> + <county> - this will allow us to find the basic businesses we need to accomplish our task
+Use brave search mcp to find URLs to scrape
+Use fetch mcp with fetch_txt and fetch_markdown to find text and images on pages in order to convert into JSON files and create something in-depth
+Use openrouter search to find general sentiment of topics, reviews, etc.

+**Utilize the `roo-code-memory-bank-mcp` server to maintain project context:**
+*   At the start of a task or significant subtask, use `check_memory_bank_status`.
+*   If the memory bank exists (`exists: true`), use `read_memory_bank_file` for relevant files (e.g., `productContext.md`, `activeContext.md`) to load the current project context.
+*   Incorporate this loaded context into your planning and execution.
+*   When making significant decisions, progress updates, or architectural changes, use `append_memory_bank_entry` to record the information in the appropriate file (`decisionLog.md`, `progress.md`, etc.), ensuring context persistence.
+*   If the memory bank doesn't exist, consider using `initialize_memory_bank` if appropriate for the project.